nodemailer/nodemailer/README.md

 var transport = nodemailer.createTransport("direct", {debug: true});
 ```

-*Directmail* can be quite inefficient as it queues all e-mails to be sent into memory.
+*Direct* can be quite inefficient as it queues all e-mails to be sent into memory.
 Additionally, if a message is not yet sent and the process is closed, all data about queued messages are lost.
-Thus *directmail* is only suitable for low throughput systems, like password remainders and such, where the message can be processed immediatelly.
+Thus *direct* is only suitable for low throughput systems, like password remainders and such, where the message can be processed immediatelly.

-*Directmail* is able to handle sending errors, graylisting and such.
+*Direct* is able to handle sending errors, graylisting and such.
 If a message can not be sent, it is requeued and retried later.

+To raise odds of getting your emails into recipients inboxes, you should setup [SPF records](http://en.wikipedia.org/wiki/Sender_Policy_Framework) for your domain.
+Using [DKIM](#dkim-signing) wouldn't hurt either.
+Dynamic IP addresses are frequently treated as spam sources, so using static IPs is advised.

 ### DKIM Signing